Vik-713/Portfolio-Viketh/README.md

 ```
 ├── index.html   → the page
 ├── style.css    → the look
-└── script.js    → the behavior
+├── script.js    → the behavior
+└── resume.js.   → the resume

 ```

 Three files, one page, zero build step.
 Open `index.html` and it just works — keep all three in the same folder.